thinkbigthings/seebie/README.md

 Do a full build with `gradlew clean build` which will create a postgres docker container, and leave it up and running.

-From the root folder, start the server with `gradlew :server:bootRun` which will run the web server.
+From the server folder, start the server with the gradle bootRun task `../gradlew bootRun --args='--app.security.remember-me.key=1234 --spring.mail.username=thinkbigthings@gmail.com'` Or with the bootTestRun task
+`../gradlew bootTestRun --args='--app.security.remember-me.key=1234 --spring.mail.username=thinkbigthings@gmail.com'`

 From the reactjs folder, run `npm start` which will serve the front end files and open a browser for you.